Adding Azure DevOps Repositories

 In the Users field, add: azure@pullrequest.com

-PullRequest requires Basic access and will need to be added to all of the Projects you'll need review coverage on.
-We recommend selecting Add all Project access so there's no disruption in service if you add or move repositories in the future.
+The user will need Basic access and will need to be added to all of the Projects you'll need review coverage on.

-If you haven't already, visit https://app.pullrequest.com/signup and create a PullRequest account using an email address.
+If you haven't already, visit https://app.pullrequest.com/signup and create a user account by authenticating with Azure DevOps.

 After signing up, you'll be prompted to authorize and connect with a version control hosting provider.
 Click the Sync with Azure DevOps option.